 Notes and comments:

-1. Changes from last list: Completed events deleted.
-Details added for the MS150 bike ride in late August.
+1. Changes from last list: Details added for Duke City Marathon, October 22.

 2. I am soliciting volunteers for the August events.
+It’s time to get on board for the La Luz Run, and plenty of help is needed (one or the other or both days) for the MS 150.
 I will take sign-ups for the later events as well.

 3. Based on no-shows and some confusion in connection with recent events, it may be time to brush up on protocol.
 If you volunteer for an event and get an acknowledgement from me or the event coordinator, you are on the volunteer list for that event and it is expected that you will be there to fulfill your assignment.
 Please put the event on your calendar.
 It takes time to recruit all the volunteers and develop a communications plan, but you will eventually hear from the event coordinator with an assignment and instructions.
 That may not happen until shortly before the event, so please keep the event in mind and avoid scheduling over it.
 Of course, the future cannot be predicted and things happen.
 If it becomes impossible for you to keep a volunteer commitment, please try to give me or the event coordinator as much notice as possible so adjustments can be made.

 73, Ed Ricco N5LI